How COVID-19 and Social Distancing Changed Foot Traffic at Top Retail Brands

 U.S. consumers are still shopping for home supplies and basic necessities – at bigger stores and with a focus on value.
 Wholesalers as a group fared remarkably well, but BJ’s Wholesale Club was the only brand on our list to boast higher than average daily device visits as of March 31.
 Home Depot and Lowe’s experienced modest declines but continued to bring in customers.
 Stores selling more discretionary consumer goods, like Best Buy, experienced the most significant drop in foot traffic during the period.

 How have the stores you shop at changed as a result of COVID-19?
 What could location intelligence tell you about social distancing and how consumer behavior has changed?
-Sign up for our weekly newsletter for more ideas, or just let us know.
+Sign up for our weekly newsletter for more ideas.